 Podcasting has become a hugely popular industry.
 This means if you want to build a significant audience for your own podcast, you’ll need to do some groundwork.
-This usually includes setting up a dedicated website.
+This usually includes setting up a dedicated website or page – just like the one we have for The WP Mayor Podcast.

 While you may already share your podcast episodes on a site like SoundCloud or iTunes, a website gives you much greater reach.
 Plus, along with featuring the podcast itself, you can provide information about your company or organization, share valuable resources, and encourage your audience to purchase your products or sign up to a newsletter.